Tourmaline: Nedforum (part four)

 She murmured, sorting pastries, marveling to herself that they all looked fine…

-The decision felt to Anton made…and in G.R.A. society, you never knew.
-Days cycled through periods of inertia and energy.
-Correct requests and polite expressions introduced themselves in small whispers, guiding you to yield, to move as required, to relax into it.
-He met people who spoke to him…the girl at the canteen…in normal words of exchange.
-He let himself be viewed unskittish, a fellow citizen, a cooperator.
+The decision felt to Anton made.
+Days cycled through periods of inertia, sometimes of energy.
+Correct requests and polite expressions introduced themselves in small whispers, guiding you to yield, to move as required, to relax into compliance.
+He met people who spoke to him…the girl at the canteen…in words of normal exchange.
+He let himself be viewed unskittish, a fellow citizen.

 “No, Sulya, this ring…it belongs to a woman who threw me over, and she’s given it back to me.
 This is what that skag had in her mouth…”